decentraland/documentation/content/creator/sdk7/getting-started/preview-scene.md

 3. Click the **Run Scene** button.

-   This opens a new tab in Visual Studio Code, running the Decentraland scene, just like in a web browser tab.
+   This opens a browser tab running the Decentraland scene.

-Optionally click **Open in browser**, over the top margin of the tab to run the preview in a web browser window.

 ## Using the CLI